 Address: 6201 Beaty Street, Fort Worth, TX 76112

 Trails: There are no trails at the park, but if you walked around the perimeter of the top half of the park you could get in a little over .5 mile.

 Amenities: Covered pavilions with tables and grills.
 A few isolated tables with grills.
 2 Playgrounds.
 Lake.
 Paths.
 Basketball goal.
 Community Center.

 Parking: As the park is located next to a community center, there is plenty of parking for visitors.
 You can also park along side the road.

-Play Grounds: There is a large jungle gym and a smaller older one.
+Playground Details: There is a large jungle gym and a smaller older one.
 There are slides, swings, and a merry go round.

 Ideas of things to do: Wheel chair accessible parking, kick ball, BBQ, picnic, half-court basketball, flying a kite, explore, and attend community center programs.

 Future: As of 2018, they were in the process of expanding the community center and improvements will be made to the parking lot and park roadway.
 Construction is expected to be complete at the end of January 2019.

 Restrooms: There is no outdoor restroom facility.
 However, since it is adjacent to the community center, they do allow park visitors to use the restrooms inside when they are open.

 Every week my family and I attempt to visit a new park and document our findings.
 On this page you can search for a park or click a category below that interests you.